"Tivoization" and Your Right to Install Under Copyleft

 Generally speaking, long narratives of past events that have hitherto lived only in oral history.
 They make for great podcast or post-conference-dinner fodder, but they rarely make for good blog posts.
 Nevertheless, I've explained all this here in painstaking detail to counter the rising swell of opposition to users' right to repair their GPLv2'd software installations.
 Initially, these efforts to curtail the right to reinstall under GPLv2 have been done clandestinely — for example, by spreading the aforementioned misleading dossier.
 Recently, however, the effort has gone public.

-Last week, a lawyer named McCoy Smith, who makes his living (in part) representing GPL violators, published an article that makes outrageous and inaccurate claims about these long-standing positions held by both Conservancy and FSF.
+In mid-July 2021, a lawyer named McCoy Smith, who tries to make his living (in part) representing GPL violators, published an article that makes outrageous and inaccurate claims about these long-standing positions held by both Conservancy and FSF.
 We at Conservancy don't fear transparency, and we urge you to read McCoy's response to Denver's article, as well as Denver's original article, and then reread this one that responds to McCoy's argument.
 You should decide for yourself who has the better argument, and decide whether or not we've adequately answered McCoy's outrageous and inaccurate claims.
 In our view, McCoy spins a false narrative about the differences between GPLv2 and GPLv3 regarding install, and provides specious evidence for this claim.
 I hope that the historical facts that I describe above clarify this issue.